dotslashed/SRAS/README.md

 -> Files are zipped after finished.

-# Credits and links to the main tools are in the credits file.
+# Credits and links to the tools used are in the credits file.

 Tested on Ubuntu 18.04 RDP